CarpeScientia/CarpeScientia.github.io/about.md

 permalink: /about/
 ---

-I am a Developer working with payment systems.
+I am a Developer working on payment systems.
 I have worked with Hardware Security Modules (HSMs), Applepay, Androidpay, iOS, POS, security and other payment stuff.

 ### Contact me